 - There is a clear ownership of code quality

 - The criteria for go/no-go are consistent across applications, and are shared among teams.
 Indeed new code is new code, regardless of which application it is done in

 - The cost is insignificant because it is part of the development process

 As a bonus, the code that gets changed the most has the highest maintainability, and the code that doesn't get changed has the lowest, which makes a lot of sense.
 Because of the nature of software, and the fact that we keep making changes to it, the debt will naturally be reduced.
 Where it isn’t is where it doesn't need to be.

 SonarQube offers two main tools to help you find your leaks:

-- New Code metrics show the variance in your measures between the current code and a specific point you choose in its history, typically the previous version of the project.
-For more information, see Setting Your New Code Period page for more information on setting up your New Code Period.
+- New Code metrics show the variance in your measures between the current code and a specific point you choose in its history, typically the

 - Quality Gates allow you to set boolean thresholds against which your code is measured.
 Use them with differential metrics to ensure that your code quality moves in the right direction over time.